Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: Introduction

 Other statistical methods \citep{muller2002fitting}, especially the Bayesian model calibration \citep{kennedy2001bayesian}), have also gained popularity \citep{chiachio2021bayesian, stuart2010inverse, stuart2018posterior}.
 Many of these methods, however, still cannot completely bypass the numerical integration steps \citep{marzouk2007stochastic, lan2016emulation, li2014adaptive, santner2019design}.
 Those that bypass the numerical integration are mostly two-stage methods \citep{bar1999fitting,muller2004parameter,rai2019gaussian}, where the ODE solution and its derivatives are first reconstructed from observation data using basis function expansion, such as a polynomial basis \citep{franke1998solving} or splines \citep{bar1999fitting}.
 Then, the differential equation parameters are estimated using regression from the first-step approximation results.
 Although simple to implement, two-stage methods are not reliable when the data is sparse and noisy \citep{muller2004parameter}: they often require ad hoc follow-up approximations, such as Picard linearization or moment-matching Gaussian distribution for non-linear equations \citep{magnani2022approximate, xun2013parameter, zhou2020inferring}.
+Rather than bypassing numerical integration, \cite{ghosh2021variational} retain the ODE solver but accelerate Bayesian inference itself by applying variational optimization with the reparameterization trick, achieving significant speed-ups over MCMC.

 Two competitive methods for the ODE inference problem proposed in recent years address many of the aforementioned limitations: the neural network-based PINN and a principled Bayesian method MAGI.
 We describe them in detail in the next section.